papadanku/RealityDocs/docs/source/technical/python/reference/objects.rst

 .. py:class:: vehicleObject

-   A ``vehicleObject`` represents a BF2 vehicle.
-The ``vehicleObject`` class inherits the methods and attributes of :py:class:`PhysicalObject`, with several additional methods. ``soldierObject``, used to represent the physical body of player, is a sub-class of ``vehicleObject``.
+   A :py:class:`vehicleObject` represents a BF2 vehicle.
+The :py:class:`vehicleObject` class inherits the methods and attributes of :py:class:`PhysicalObject`, with several additional methods. :py:class:`soldierObject`, used to represent the physical body of player, is a sub-class of :py:class:`vehicleObject`.

-   **Methods**

    .. py:method:: getDamage()
    .. py:method:: setDamage(intValue)
    .. py:method:: getIsWreck()

-      Returns boolean, 1 if the vehicle is destroyed
+      :returns: Boolean, 1 if the vehicle is destroyed.

    .. py:method:: getOccupyingPlayers()

-      Returns an array with index 0 being the driver
+      :returns: An array with index 0 being the driver.

    .. py:method:: getIsRemoteControlled()

-   The ``getDamage()`` and ``setDamage()`` methods actually read/set the health of the vehicle.
+   The :py:meth:`getDamage` and :py:meth:`setDamage` methods actually read/set the health of the vehicle.
 Transport helicopters start with 1500, tanks with 1000 and light jeeps with 750.
 They all explode when the damage reaches 0.

 .. py:class:: soldierObject

-   A ``soldierObject`` represents the physical body of a human or AI player in BF2.
-The ``soldierObject`` class inherits the methods and attributes of ``vehicleObject``, with no additonal methods or attributes.
-(Note: it appears that within the game engine, ``soldierObject`` and ``vehicleObject`` may actually be the exact same thing; conceptually, though, it helps to think of ``soldierObject`` as a subclass of ``vehicleObject``).
+   A :py:class:`soldierObject` represents the physical body of a human or AI player in BF2.
+The :py:class:`soldierObject` class inherits the methods and attributes of :py:class:`vehicleObject`, with no additonal methods or attributes.
+(Note - it appears that within the game engine, :py:class:`soldierObject` and :py:class:`vehicleObject` may actually be the exact same thing; conceptually, though, it helps to think of :py:class:`soldierObject` as a subclass of :py:class:`vehicleObject`).

-   It is important to pay attention to the destinction between a player's “physical” body in the game, which is represented by an instance of the ``soldierObject`` class, having position, orientation, health, etc., and the in-game “spirit” of that player, which is represented by an instance of the ``bf2.PlayerManager.Player`` class, having properties like a name, squad, profile ID, etc. ``The bf2.PlayerManager.Player`` (“spirit”) is created when a player connects to the server, and persists as long as the server continues running, even across game rounds (and disconnect/reconnects - if the player disconnects and then reconnects, the server tries to match them up with an existing ``bf2.PlayerManager.Player`` object).
-By contrast, a player remains associated with a ``soldierObject`` only as long as they remain alive; as soon as they die, their association with the ``soldierObject`` is broken; when they respawn, a new ``soldierObject`` instance is created, and becomes associated with the player.
+   It is important to pay attention to the destinction between a player's “physical” body in the game, which is represented by an instance of the :py:class:`soldierObject` class, having position, orientation, health, etc., and the in-game “spirit” of that player, which is represented by an instance of the :py:class:`bf2.PlayerManager.Player` class, having properties like a name, squad, profile ID, etc. The :py:class:`bf2.PlayerManager.Player` (“spirit”) is created when a player connects to the server, and persists as long as the server continues running, even across game rounds (and disconnect/reconnects - if the player disconnects and then reconnects, the server tries to match them up with an existing :py:class:`bf2.PlayerManager.Player` object).
+By contrast, a player remains associated with a :py:class:`soldierObject` only as long as they remain alive; as soon as they die, their association with the :py:class:`soldierObject` is broken; when they respawn, a new :py:class:`soldierObject` instance is created, and becomes associated with the player.
 That is to say, between dying and respawning, the player's “spirit” leaves their first “body” and is “reincarnated” in a new “body”.

    Is that metaphysical enough for you?